 3. God desired that Israel not allow any taxes to fund a military.
 (Deuteronomy 14:29, 17:17; 1 Samuel 8:15, 17-18)6

 God wanted excess money to be given to the poor, not to fund a military.
 God did not allow Israel to have the financial means to support an army.
 Having the most expensive military in the world, this is another way that America does not trust God.

 4. God desired that Israel have a weak, non-standing army made out of untrained volunteers.
 (Judges 5:2, 9; 7:1-8; Deuteronomy 20:5-8, 97)

 If anyone had recently built a house, planted a vineyard, betrothed a wife, or is simply “fearful and fainthearted,” he didn’t have to go to war.
 By having an untrained volunteer army of farmers, Israel would need to trust in God to win their battles for them.
 This is a clear example that the United States does not trust God.

 5. God desired that Israel not stockpile weapons.
 (Joshua 11:6, 9; 2 Samuel 8:4, Deuteronomy 17:16)

-Horses and chariots were the ancient version of tanks.
+Horses and chariots were the ancient versions of tanks.
 The army with the most of them was bound to win the war.
 God commanded Israel, after a battle, to destroy their enemy’s tanks so that Israel couldn’t use them in further battles.
 By stockpiling advanced weaponry, including thousands of nukes, America has proven that it does not trust God.